AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 ### Button style

-You can also configure the _[!UICONTROL Button style]_ options of the PayPal smart buttons within the dashboard:
+You can also configure the _[!UICONTROL Button style]_ options of the PayPal smart buttons in Home:

 1. To change the **[!UICONTROL Layout]**, select `Vertical` or `Horizontal`.
 1. To enable tagline in a horizontal layout, click **[!UICONTROL Show tagline]**.